 Another look at Panorama Ridge before the sun set any further.

 I sat here for one more reflection.
-Darkness was emerging and soon, I had to leave.
+Soon, the mountains would be engulfed in darkness and I had a long descent ahead.

 It would be a two hour, sometimes spooky, hike in the dark to finish the day, which gave me much time to reflect for myself.